-data.
-Where it is impossible to provide a written request due to urgency, the written request must be provided as soon as the reason for the urgency disappears.
+Requests to obtain communications data on the basis of the TBA must be made in writing and state the reasons for the request, the link to the relevant user and the scope of the requested data.
+Observe the written request due to urgency, the written request must be provided as soon as the reason for the urgency disappears.
 Telecommunications business operators that comply with requests to disclose communications data must retain ledgers which contain records indicating that communications data have been provided, as well as the related materials, such as the written request.
 Moreover, telecommunications business operators must report on the provision of communications data to the Minister of Science and ICT twice per year.

 There is no obligation for telecommunications business operators to comply with requests to disclose communications data on the basis of the TBA.
 Each request must therefore be assessed by the operator in light of the applicable data protection requirements under PIPA.
 In particular, a telecommunications business operator must take into account the interests of the data subject and may not disclose the information if it would be likely to infringe unfairly on the interest of the individual or a third party.
 In addition, in accordance with Notification No. 2021-1 on Supplementary rules for the interpretation and application of the Personal Information Protection Act, the concerned individual must be notified of the disclosure.
 In exceptional situations, such notification may be delayed, in particular if and for as long as the notification would jeopardise an ongoing criminal investigation or is likely to harm the life or body of another person, where those rights or interests are manifestly superior to the rights of the data subject.
+In exceptional situations, such notification where those rights or interests are manifestly superior to the rights of the data subject.